 However, the critical breakthrough to “knowing where to tap” came with the discovery and integration of structural-strategic theory into the FST Model.
-Salvador Minuchin founded structural theory and Jay Haley founded strategic theory.
-In sum, structural theory views a family as having either healthy hierarchy with the elder, parent, or caregiver as the leaders or an upside-down hierarchy with the child in charge.
+Structural theory views a family as having either healthy hierarchy with the elder, parent, or caregiver as the leaders or an upside-down hierarchy with the child in charge.
 A traumatic event or another crisis can act as the catalyst to cause or exacerbate an already upside down hierarchy.
 Over time, this inverted hierarchy will lead the problem symptoms in the child and/or other family members, a lack of boundaries, coalitions, or a lack of love or limits.
 FST frames these structural patterns as unhealthy undercurrents (see Figure 1).
 The strategic theory uses what are called directives to help restructure the family using new interactional patterns or in FST terms, healthy undercurrents (see Figure 2), using what we call trauma playbooks.

 Up until now, the structural-strategic theory had not been formally used in family trauma treatment.
 Therefore, the question remains: “Why is theory so essential to helping the trauma therapist know where to tap to discover the root causes of their client’s trauma quickly?”

 Without a solid theoretical foundation, you, the trauma therapist can easily get lost in the complexities, white noise, and bunny trails within the traumatized family.

 Good theory is a beacon in the storm.
 It helps the trauma therapist train his or her eyes to have an ordered search for evidence rather than causal scanning, guesswork, or “fly by the seat of your pants” approach.